 You can also buy calamine lotion, moisturising creams, cooling gels or an antihistamine medicine called chlorpheniramine to help reduce itching and soothe the skin.

-Never give aspirin to a child under 16 as it can be dangerous for them.
+Never give aspirin to a child under 16 years of age as it can be dangerous for them.

 Chickenpox in adults